Kuch Pak Raha Hai

 Step 5:

-Roast the masala on medium flame for 5-6 minutes.
+Let this masala cook on medium flame for another 5-6 minutes.

 Step 6:

-Once the masala is ready, add boiled lentils to it along with garam masala & amchoor powder.
-Mix well and let dal cook in these spices for 8-10 minutes more.
+Add boiled lentils to it along with garam masala & amchur powder.
+Mix well and let the dal simmer in these spices for 8-10 minutes more (Instead of amchur you can use lemon juice but add it towards the end of cooking).

 Panchmel Dal Recipe

-If you try this recipe & share pics on social media, then don’t forget to tag us on Facebook or Instagram or use the hashtag #kuchpakrahahai.
+If you try this panchmel dal recipe & share pics on social media, then don’t forget to tag on Facebook, Instagram or use #kuchpakrahahai.

 Let’s stay connected